Resaki1/qwik-projektarbeit/README.md

   - using Qwik City's `<Link />` instead of `<a />` for navigation would at least allow for the state to persist between page navigations, but the `<Link />` component can't be styled?
   - -> reactive and persistent state not possible?
 - Same problem as every other new JS library: Very small ecosystem of third-party libraries compared to established players like React, Angular and Vue

+Overall, Qwik is a promising framework with excellent performance and JSX support, making it appealing for React developers.
+The integration of server functionality through QwikCity is a standout feature, but the ecosystem is still limited compared to more established frameworks.
+I think it is definetly worth to check out Qwik, but it will provbably not replace e.g., React and Next.js.

 <br />